Argenssa/Modsen_Practise/README.md

-# Modsen_Practise
+# Modsen_Practice
-tasks from practise
+tasks from practice